 What are the SAT requirements for students to be admitted to Rhodes College?

-Rhodes College typically requires applicants to be in the top 13 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1290 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1200.
-The estimated average SAT composite for admitted freshman is 1380 out of 1600.
-The school ranks #2 in Tennessee for highest average SAT composite score.
-30 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.
+Rhodes College typically prefers applicants to be in the top 22 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1220 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1130.
+The average SAT composite for admitted freshman is 1310 out of 1600.
+Rhodes College ranks #2 in Tennessee and #115 in the nation for highest average SAT composite score.
+35 percent of applicants submit SAT scores to the school.

 |ACT Test||25th Percentile Score|